duckdb/duckdb-web/docs/guides/import/excel_import.md

 selected: Excel Import
 ---

-# How to load an Excel file into a table

 To read data from an Excel file, install and load the spatial extension, then use the `st_read` function in the `FROM` clause of a query.
 Use the `layer` parameter to specify the Excel worksheet name.